cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 - sLen: intended length in octets of the salt

 The blinded functions above are orthogonal to the choice of these options.

-## Key Generation

-TODO: specify the key generation routine here, assuming p, q are already chosen.
-The algorithm should take the set of aux data as input and output a set of public (e, d) pairs -- if C is empty, then normal (e, d), else use augmentation function.

 # Blind Signature Certificate Extension {#cert-oid}